Janalytics94/anomaly-detection-software/README.md

 * Further you can use the provided framework to record your own sceanrio and analyze it with this project.
 * After downloading the  data please copy it to data/raw

+## Run full DVC Pipeline

+Please run the following command in your terminal in order to run the full pipeline

+'''
+dvc repro
+'''

 ## Do Gridsearch